 In addition to the Raspberry Pi, you’ll also need an HDMI cable, reliable microSD card, a keyboard/mouse combo for initial setup, and game controllers.
-While a Pi 3 costs under $40, if you’re starting from scratch, you should be able to buy the complete kit for under $100.
+While a 1GB Raspberry Pi 4 costs under $40, if you’re starting from scratch, you should be able to buy the complete kit for under $100.

 You might also opt for a starter kit, which includes most of what you need (save the keyboard and mouse).

-Five current projects are available to choose from.
+Six current projects are available to choose from.
 Before downloading, ensure they support the platforms you wish to emulate.

 Probably the most famous of the retro gaming software options for the Raspberry Pi, RetroPie gives access to a vast collection of emulators, via the EmulationStation user interface.
 Emulators are presented via the RetroArch front end, while various ported games (several PC games run natively on the Pi) are bundled.

-RetroPie also includes the MAME arcade machine emulator, and supports numerous controllers.
-You’ll find the Kodi media center is preinstalled alongside RetroPie.
+RetroPie also includes the MAME arcade machine emulator and supports numerous controllers.

-Very similar to RetroPie, RecalBox supports over 40 emulators, including MAME, and in excess of 30,000 titles.
-Again using the EmulationStation UI, and with emulation support from RetroArch/libretro, RecalBox also features Kodi.
+RecalBox supports over 40 emulators, including MAME, and in excess of 30,000 titles.
+Again, using the EmulationStation UI, and with emulation support from RetroArch/libretro.

 Gaming is enhanced on RecalBox with the cheat codes, a Rewind tool (to help you undo in-game mistakes) and screenshot functionality.

 Featuring 12 emulated machines plus the ScummVM point-and-click adventure game platform, PiPlay is the compact alternative to RetroPie and RecalBox.
-You can download PiPlay and write it to a microSD card, or install it from within your Raspberry Pi OS via GitHub.
+You can download PiPlay and write it to a microSD card, or install directly to your Raspberry Pi via GitHub.

-I’ve only recently come across this ArchLinux-based collection of emulators running with RetroArch.
-With 18 hardware platforms plus MAME, there’s also Kodi and support for a number of game controllers (including the perennially popular PS3 and PS4 control pads).
+An ArchLinux-based collection of emulators bundled with RetroArch, PES offers 18 hardware platforms plus MAME.
+There’s also Kodi and support for several game controllers (including the perennially popular PS3 and PS4 control pads).

-PES also has support for wireless networking and network gaming (with the exception of the N64 emulator), and like Lakka can be dual-booted using BerryBoot.
+PES also adds wireless networking and network gaming to retro platforms (except the N64), and can be dual-booted using BerryBoot.

 Which Emulation Suite Should You Choose?

 With so many emulation systems to choose from, you might find your options a little overwhelming.
-As a general rule, if you want a system that will emulate almost anything, choose RecalBox or RetroPie.
+Generally, if you want a system that will emulate almost anything, choose RecalBox or RetroPie.
 There’s very little difference between them.